yasser1123/Sorting-Algorithms-Visualiser/README.md

-# Sorting-Algorithms-Visualiser
+# Sorting Algorithm Visualizer 🎯

-An interactive visualization tool for common sorting algorithms built with Python and Tkinter.
+A Python-based GUI application that visually demonstrates how various sorting algorithms work in real-time.
+Built with Tkinter, this tool helps users understand algorithmic complexity through dynamic visualization and Big O notation displays.

 ## Overview
 The Sorting Algorithm Visualizer is a desktop application that demonstrates how various sorting algorithms work through real-time graphical visualizations.
 Built using Python’s Tkinter library, the application features multiple sorting algorithms including: